A Relational Program Logic with Data Abstraction and Dynamic Framing: Relational logic

 \subsection{Nested linking}

 The unary and relational linking rules allow simultaneous linking of multiple modules, for example linking $MST$ with the \whyg{PQ} and \whyg{Graph} modules.
-In \RLII\ (Sect.~9), a modular linking rule is derived for simultaneous linking of two modules with mutually recursive methods, each respecting the other's boundary.
-That can be done with both the unary and relational rules in this paper: the judgments for correctness of the bodies are extended with the other module's invariant or coupling (using \rn{SOF} or \rn{rSOF}) and then linked (using \rn{Link} or \rn{rLink}).
-In \RLII\ and the unary logic in this paper, it is also possible for linking to be nested (shown by examples in Sect.~2.4 and~8.4 of \RLII).
+In \RLII\ (Section~9), a modular linking rule is derived for simultaneous linking of two modules with mutually recursive methods, each respecting the other's boundary.
+That can be done with both the unary and relational rules in this article: the judgments for correctness of the bodies are extended with the other module's invariant or coupling (using \rn{SOF} or \rn{rSOF}) and then linked (using \rn{Link} or \rn{rLink}).
+In \RLII\ and the unary logic in this article, it is also possible for linking to be nested (shown by examples in Section~2.4 and~8.4 of \RLII).
 However, there is a limitation of the relational rules with nested use of bi-let.

-To set the stage, we carry out the derivation of modular linking as in Fig.~\ref{fig:unaryMismatch} but with a second module in context, to which we then apply modular linking.
+To set the stage, we carry out the derivation of modular linking as in Figure~\ref{fig:unaryMismatch} but with a second module in context, to which we then apply modular linking.
 Methods of $\Phi$ may be used in both the client $C$ and the implementation $B$.
-The implementation of $\Phi$ has its own internal state with invariant $J$. \begin{footnotesize}
+The implementation of $\Phi$ has its own internal state with invariant $J$.